Stefanlynn/zinrai/replit.md

 ## Changelog

 Changelog:
 - January 5, 2025.
+Updated all "Terms of Use" links to point directly to PDF file instead of web page, removed TermsOfUse.tsx page
+- January 5, 2025.
 Updated all "Brand Promoter Agreement" links to point directly to PDF file instead of web page, removed BrandPromoterAgreement.tsx page
 - January 5, 2025.
 Updated all "Terms & Conditions" references to "Member Agreement" and linked directly to PDF file instead of web page
 - June 16, 2025.
 Initial setup